knee-cola/threejs-basic-scene/README.md

 # Whats this?
 This is a basic ThreeJS scene boilerplate intended to be used as a starting point for any ThreeJS experiment.

+# Demo
+Demo can be found at [https://knee-cola.github.io/threejs-basic-scene/](https://knee-cola.github.io/threejs-basic-scene/).
+It's a basic scene, so don't expect much!

 # How to use
 **Step 1:** Fork it, clone it or download it.